Firms To Watch: Transport: rail and road - litigation and regulation

 Work highlights

-• Representing Southern Company, Ameren Corporation and NiSource in fuel surcharge-related antitrust litigation against four large railroads.
+• Representing Southern Company, Ameren Corporation and NiSource, as plaintiffs, in fuel surcharge-related antitrust litigation against four large railroads.

-• Assisted CA -AB 5 Coalition Members with filing an amicus curiae brief at the US Supreme Court in support of the trucking industry’s Petition for Certiorari, which sought review of the Ninth Circuit Court of Appeals’ ruling that California’s AB-5 law (as applied to motor carriers) is not pre-empted.
+• Filed an amicus curiae brief at the US Supreme Court in support of the trucking industry’s Petition for Certiorari, which sought review of the Ninth Circuit Court of Appeals’ ruling that California’s AB-5 law as applied to motor carriers was not pre-empted.

 ArentFox Schiff